How The Bethel Church raised $115,000 in 6 hours

 Before the pandemic, Bishop Rudolph McKissick Jr. hosted a walkathon as a church fundraiser.
 Participants would get sponsors for their walk and all the proceeds would go to an annual fund to support students in the church with their educational pursuits.

 Since then, the church has pivoted its fundraiser to an online version of a telethon.
-This live fundraising campaign is called a Givelithon and is powered by mobile giving on Givelify.
+This live fundraising campaign is called a Givelithon®, powered by mobile giving on Givelify.
 Using this tool, Bethel raised $100,000 in 2020, and $115,000 in 2021 for student scholarships.

 And they are gearing up to do it again this year on July 31.
 This time they have an even bigger goal: $150,000 for students wanting to further their education.